fangederos/thermo-scout/README.md

-# thermo-scout 1.1.0
+# thermo-scout 1.2.0
-thermo scout calls the [`sensors`](https://www.commandlinux.com/man-page/man1/sensors.1.html) command (part of the [`lm-sensors`](https://archlinux.org/packages/?name=lm_sensors) package) to access and display real-time temperature sensor data retrieved from hardware monitoring sensors integrated into computer components such as CPU cores, motherboard, GPUs, and other peripheral devices.
-The aim of Thermo Scout is to provides a convenient interface to monitor and visualize these temperature readings in real-time within the terminal environment.
+`thermo-scout` calls the [`sensors`](https://www.commandlinux.com/man-page/man1/sensors.1.html) command (part of the [`lm-sensors`](https://archlinux.org/packages/?name=lm_sensors) package) to access and display real-time temperature sensor data retrieved from hardware monitoring sensors integrated into computer components such as CPU cores, motherboard, GPUs, and other peripheral devices.
+The aim of `thermo-scout` is to provides a convenient interface to monitor and visualize these temperature readings in real-time within the terminal environment.

 ### Prerequisites